El Rancho Hotel and Casino: Entertainers

 Patti Page's first Las Vegas performance took place at the Thunderbird in 1948.
 Nat King Cole was also a frequent entertainer at the Thunderbird.
 Other notable performers included Donald O'Connor, Mel Tormé, Rosemary Clooney, James Melton, Bunny Briggs, Rex Allen, Henny Youngman, Margaret Whiting, Peggy Lee, and Judy Garland.
 Two albums were recorded at the Thunderbird and were released in 1963: Caught in the Act, Vol. 2 by Frances Faye, and At The Las Vegas Thunderbird by Gloria Lynne.

 The Thunderbird offered numerous shows throughout its history.
 In the late 1950s, The Kim Sisters were among 35 cast members who performed in the resort's China Doll Revue.
 In 1959, the Thunderbird launched a partially nude ice show known as Ecstasy on Ice.
 Flower Drum Song opened in December 1961, and proved to be a success.
 The show was initially only signed for a few weeks, but ultimately ran for nearly a year before being replaced by South Pacific.
 Flower Drum Song had attracted more than 360,000 people over the course of its run, and South Pacific was also well received.

 South Pacific closed in 1963, and was replaced by a summer engagement of Flower Drum Song, marking its return to the Thunderbird theatre.
 The show's run was again extended, until the end of 1963, followed by the launch of Ziegfeld Follies in 1964.
 Two years later, the resort's Continental Theatre hosted Bottoms Up, becoming the only afternoon entertainment on the Las Vegas Strip.
 The Thunderbird later hosted Thoroughly Modern Minsky, a show by Harold Minsky.
 Flower Drum Song returned for a third run in 1969.

 In 1972, the Thunderbird launched Geisha'rella, a topless revue of Japanese women.
 In the mid-1970s, the resort hosted entertainers such as Cyd Charisse, Keely Smith, and Tony Martin.
 Redd Foxx was also a frequent performer, and he held his third wedding at the resort in 1976.
-A year later, the Silver Bird launched a show titled Playgirls on Ice '77.
+A year later, the Silverbird launched a show titled Playgirls on Ice '77.
 The Continental Theatre had seating for 620 people at the time.

-Ipi Tombi, a South African show, debuted at the Silver Bird in 1979, but ended due to lack of popularity.
+Ipi Tombi, a South African show, debuted at the Silverbird in 1979, but ended due to lack of popularity.
 In 1981, the financially struggling resort launched a show titled Feminine Touch.
 In 1990, Rodney Dangerfield opened a comedy club at the El Rancho known as Rodney's Place, which previously had an unsuccessful run at the Tropicana resort.
 The club presented a variety of comedians.
+It closed a year later, due to poor business.